-FIgure 01: Jury Rooms of the Architecture Departments Located at Different Universities in Bangladesh
+igure 1: Jury Rooms of the Architecture Departments Located at Different Universities in Bangladesh

 Unfortunately, in Bangladesh designing a jury room concerns a very little in solving the acoustical problems for the particular activities (Figure 01).
 For that reason, inappropriate distribution of sound all over the room creates poor intelligibility of speech which results in the visitors’ and jurors’ lack of concentration towards the presentation.
 In most of the cases, especially in the rear rows, visitors continue to discuss between themselves, which creates excessive ambient noise into the room.
 On the other hand, good acoustical design in the room deals with the origin, propagation and auditory sensation of sound, sets optimum conditions for producing and listening to speech (Pumnia,2005) and consequently, appropriately designed teaching/learning environment acoustically creates the learning space more lively and then the speech intelligibility will be properly obtained.

-To achieve this aim, following objective has been developed.
+To achieve this aim, the following objective has been developed.

 To predict the acoustical problems associated with the factors affecting speech intelligibility in the architecture jury rooms.